 INFORMATION FOR EMPLOYERS

 Employers must continue to follow Australian workplace law.
 Overseas workers, including international students, have the same rights under Australian workplace law as all other employees.

 While these measures are in place, the Department of Home Affairs and Australian Border Force will:

-- exercise their discretion under s116(1)(b) of the Migration Act 1958.
-This is to not cancel the visas of students who work more than 40 hours each fortnight to support your organisation
+- Exercise their discretion under s116(1)(b) of the Migration Act 1958.
+This is to not cancel the visas of students who work more than 40 hours each fortnight to support your organization.

-- not refer student visa holders for investigation of any potential offence under s235 of the Migration Act 1958.
-This might relate to the hours worked by a student visa holder in breach of their visa conditions
+- Not refer student visa holders for investigation of any potential offense under s235 of the Migration Act 1958.
+This might relate to the hours worked by a student visa holder in breach of their visa conditions.

-- not refer you or relevant third-party labour hire companies, as an employer, for investigation of any potential offence under s245AC of the Migration Act 1958.
+- Not refer you or relevant third-party labor hire companies, as an employer, for investigation of any potential offense under s245AC of the Migration Act 1958.
 This might relate to allowing a student visa holder to work in breach of their visa conditions.